organix/mycelia/actor_abi.md

 The _evaluation_ capability for a _constant_
 responds with a consistent _value_ regardless of the _environment_ in which it is evaluated.

+#### b_load / b_store

+A primitive mutable value supports two capabilities, _load_ and _store_.
+The _load_ capability retrieves the currently stored value, and responds with that value.
+The _store_ capability replaces the stored value, and responds with the value stored.